 Let us now practice passing arguments.
 Write a benchmark which computes the sine of a vector of values.
 The length of this vector should be a parameter of this benchmark.
 Measure the results for the lengths 256, 1024, 4096, 16,384, and 65,536.

-member function of the state object to query how many iterations were run.
-The code looks something like this:
+the state object to query how many iterations were run.
+The code looks

 void benchmark_fun(benchmark::State& state)